Bylaws

 Openly hostile communication or behaviour prejudiced against or directed towards either an individual or a group on any basis shall be grounds for punitive action by the Leadership Council, including expulsion and banning.
 General statements of personal opinion, when not done in a hostile or destructive way, and when not considered discriminatory on the basis of the criteria above, are permissible.

 1. Resignation.
 Members may resign from membership at any time and may be eligible to rejoin Dancing Lights Grove at a later date.
-Any member who fails to renew their dues within three months of membership expiration shall be deemed to have resigned and will no longer receive Grove literature.
+Any Member who fails to renew their dues within three months of membership expiration shall be deemed to have resigned and will no longer receive Grove literature.
 Any officer may resign from office at any time by submitting a letter of resignation to the Leadership Council.
-In the case of the resignation of the Senior Druid, the letter of resignation must also be submitted to the Archdruid of A.D.F.

 Members who have been suspended or expelled may be banned permanently or temporarily from attending Dancing Lights Grove activities, including public worship, by a majority vote of the entire Leadership Council.
-Such bans may be announced in Grove and A.D.F. publications.
+Such bans may be announced in Grove publications or on Grove social media accounts.
 Lifting of ban, expulsion, or suspension is contingent upon the member in question making restitution to the Grove as determined by the Leadership Council.

 At the time of suspension or banning, the Leadership Council shall state the specific conditions under which (at the future determination of the Leadership Council) the suspension or ban shall be revoked.
 These may include, for example, the restitution of a specified sum of money, or a demonstration on the part of the person in question that they have understood the nature of their offence and have ceased the specified objectionable behaviours that provoked the action.

 1. Notwithstanding Clause.
-The Leadership Council of Dancing Lights Grove reserves the right to bypass sections of articles in these bylaws with a unanimous consensus of all Leadership Council members in the event of unusual circumstances.
-Leadership Council members cannot bypass any bylaws where the result would be in conflict with A.D.F. bylaws, secular regulations, or sections of these bylaws that cannot be amended such as Articles 2, 6.4, 9.1, 10, 12.
+The Leadership Council reserves the right to bypass sections of articles in these bylaws with a unanimous consensus of all Leadership Council members in the event of unusual circumstances.
+Leadership Council members cannot bypass any bylaws where the result would be in conflict with the DLG Constitution, secular regulations, or Article 11.

 2. Amendments.
-Amendments to these bylaws may be made by the following procedure: The proposed change is submitted in writing to the Leadership Council, at least 1 week prior to the next business meeting.
+Amendments to these bylaws may be made by the following procedure: The proposed change is submitted in writing to the Leadership Council, at least one week prior to the next Business Meeting.
 This letter must be signed by at least 25% of the Membership supporting the proposed change.
 The Leadership Council may recommend modifications to the proposal.
-At the business meeting, the revised proposal shall be read for the Membership and is then posted until the next business meeting.
-At that business meeting, the proposed change is read again, and then is voted on by both Local and Full Grove Members.
+At the Business Meeting, the revised proposal shall be read to the Membership and is then posted until the next Quarterly meeting.
+At that business meeting, the proposed change is read again, and then is voted on by all Members.
 If a tie happens, the members of the Leadership Council will each receive one more vote.
 Amended bylaws will go into effect at the end of the business meeting.